Viewers: in countries Watching now:

 So I'll go ahead and click on the Don't Resolve button and zoom on in.
 And now I'm going to go back to Bridge and grab that PNG file by going up to File > Browse in Bridge.
 And the reason I'm doing this is because if you installed Fireworks, then Bridge is set up to go ahead and open PNG files in Fireworks by default.
 And here's how you change that.
 You can either just right click inside the image > Open With > Photoshop.
 Or, if you want these PNG files to open in Photoshop by default, then you go up to the Edit menu here on a PC, and you choose a Preferences command.

-On a Mac you go to the bridge menu and choose preferences.
-Either way you have a keyboard shortcut of Ctrl +K on the PC, or Cmd+K on the Mac.
-Then over here in the left hand list switch to this option, file type associations.
-And you're going to have to scroll all the way down to the P's at which point.
-You'll see the portable network graphics format, and you want to change that from Fireworks to Photoshop and then go ahead and click the OK button.
+On a MAC, you go to the Bridge Menu > Preferences.
+Either way you've got a keyboard shortcut of Ctr+K on the PC or Cmd+K on the MAC.
+Then over here on the left hand list, switch to this option, File Type Associations.
+And you're going to have to scroll all the way down to the Ps, at which point you'll see the Portable Network Graphics format.
+And you want to change that from Fireworks to Photoshop, and then go ahead and click the OK button.